LAZYzhaoyang/LiftingXGBoost-for-Bearing-Faults-Classification/README.md

 Upgraded to TensorFlow 2.1

-The paper has been published in IEEE Transactions ON Instrumentation AND Measurement
+The paper has been published in IEEE Transactions on Instrumentation and Measurement

 DOI: 10.1109 / TIM.
 2020.3042315